-Recheck the AC output voltage.
+Recheck the a.c. output voltage.

-A.C.
-VOLTAGE REGULATOR ADJUSTMENT PROCEDURE. - See also the instructions REGULATING THE VOLTAGE under Operation section of this manual.
+AC VOLTAGE REGULATOR ADJUSTMENT PROCEDURE. - See also the instructions

+REGULATING THE VOLTAGE under Operation section of this manual.
 This procedure will be necessary only after installation of new parts or after disturbing the setting of original parts.
 Reference to the plant wiring diagram will be helpful.

-Be sure engine speed is correct before attempting to correct output voltage by adjusting thea, c.voltage regulator.
+Be sure engine speed is correct before attempting to correct output voltage by adjusting the a.c. voltage regulator.

-1. Turn the Manual Field Rheostat slightly clockwise to the RHEOSTAT ON position.

-2. Adjust the manual rheostat to obtain an exciter voltage of 70 volts.
-Use a d.c.voltmeter across two adjacent d.c.brushes (A1 and A2).
+- 1. Turn the Manual Field Rheostat slightly clockwise to place it in the RHEOSTAT ON position. - Adjust the manual rheostat to obtain an exciter voltage of 70 volts.
+Use a d.c. voltmeter across two adjacent d.c. brushes (A1 and A2).

-3. Set thed.c.brushes.
+Set the DC brushes.
 With the brush rig loosened shift it to the position which gives the highest voltage.
-The peakd.c.exciter speed drop from full load to no load necessitates a sensitivity adjustment.
+The peak d.c. exciter voltage gives the peak a.c. output voltage.
+This brush rig position will be the same as neutral position resulting in the least arcing at the brushes.